TZstatsADS/fall2019-project4-sec2-grp1/README.md

 	+ RMSE:

+**Contribution statement**:
+	+ Abrams, Zack contributes nothing for this assignment.
+	+ The other four team members contribute equally.
-**Contribution statement**: [default] All team members contributed equally in all stages of this project.
-All team members approve our work presented in this GitHub repository including this contributions statement.
+	+ All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.